Louisiana (LA) law guide

 Louisiana FAQ

-No. Louisiana has no statewide rent control, and state law prohibits cities and parishes from enacting their own rent stabilization ordinances.
-Landlords may charge any rent amount and raise it without a cap.
-For month-to-month tenants, a landlord must give at least 10 days' written notice before the end of the rental month before a rent increase takes effect.
+No. Louisiana has **no statewide rent control**, and state law does not allow cities or parishes to set rent caps.
+Landlords can charge any rent amount and raise it by any amount, provided they give proper written notice before the next rental period begins.

 Revun builds Louisiana notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.